Tributes to Accrington Stanley fan Jamie Garvey who died hours after receiving hero's shirt

 The 39-year-old, who was married to Jane, had returned from Stanley’s last game of the season at Swindon the night before, and was due to attend the champions’ parade and civic celebration at Accrington Town Hall.

-Jamie’s step-son Martyn Perry, also of Clayton-le-Moors, described how Jamie had excitedly told him, the previous evening, that he had been lucky enough to receive star striker Billy Kee’s shirt at the end of the game.
+Jamie’s step-son Martyn Parry, also of Clayton-le-Moors, described how Jamie had excitedly told him, the previous evening, that he had been lucky enough to receive star striker Billy Kee’s shirt at the end of the game.

 He said: “He died at home, still wearing the shirt.
 He was that happy, he wore it all night.